eacoeytaux/nautical/README.md

 TODOs:

 - fix bugs in movement in map

 - edit World::generatePath() to allow for MapObject interuption between vector adjustments

+- preload all images to then be used by classes

+- saving feature

 - various TODOs in project (search for "TODO" in project files)

-- saving feature